-- Michigan offers optional alumni interviews as part of the admissions process for engineering students.
+- Additionally, Michigan offers optional alumni interviews as part of the admissions process for engineering students.
 So-called HAIL interviews do not, however, play a large role in the admissions process.

-- Michigan does consider “demonstrated interest” so it is important to make contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Michigan reps at college fairs near you.
+- Next, Michigan does consider “demonstrated interest” so it is important to make contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Michigan reps at college fairs near you.

-- Make sure to dedicate sufficient time and effort to the supplemental essays required by Michigan.
-In the 2021-22 cycle, there are two required prompts in addition to the 650-word Common App essay.
+- Lastly, make sure to dedicate sufficient time and effort to the supplemental essays required by Michigan.
+There are two required prompts in addition to the 650-word Common App essay:

 - Everyone belongs to many different communities and/or groups defined by (among other things) shared geography, religion, ethnicity, income, cuisine, interest, race, ideology, or intellectual heritage.
 Choose one of the communities to which you belong, and describe that community and your place within it.
 (Required for all applicants; 300 word limit)